sergiog23/academic-kickstart/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "sergiog0698@gmail.com"
 ---
 Sergio Guerrero is a Graduate Student at The University of Texas at Arlington expecting to graduate Spring 2022.
 Interests include Data Science and Software Development.
-Incoming IT Project Engineer at Wipro.